rickellis/Arch-Linux-Install-Guide/README.md

     #   cat /mnt/etc/fstab

-__TO INVESTIGATE!!!__ When we generated the fstab did it add our swap to it?
+__TO INVESTIGATE!!__ When we generated the fstab did it add our swap to it?

     /dev/mapper/vg-swap swap swap defaults 0 0